How to secure your WordPress site!

 - Check the Secunia Advisory and Vulnerability Database for plugin security vulnerabilities: More Information

-- Consider purchasing an SSL encryption certificate.
-These are not expensive and are Google ranking factors.
+- Obtain an SSL encryption certificate.
+These are not expensive, we include them in our hosting package, and are a Google ranking factor.